PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 artifact-policy, core, pass-efficiency, and architecture selection passed with `211 passed`.

+The terminal direct-boundary checkpoint passed the three focused evaluation- selection, report/quantized-finalization, and fast-path control-flow contracts with `3 passed`.
+TensorFlow-import-blocked direct and `-cotof`, followed by the sequential integration quantization/evaluation/coverage, strict integer/int16, and split-manifest smokes, passed with `5 passed`.
+The combined artifact- metadata, artifact-policy, core, pass-efficiency, and architecture selection passed with `212 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The